Skip to main content

 This is a critical safeguard.
 Without it, an outcome-based program could penalize an individual who, due to a medical condition, is unable to achieve a specific biometric target, such as a certain cholesterol level.

 The law requires that the alternative must be truly reasonable and accessible.
-For example, if the initial standard is to achieve a certain BMI, a for an individual for whom this is medically inadvisable might be to complete a nutritional counseling program.
+For example, if the initial standard is to achieve a certain BMI, a reasonable alternative for an individual for whom this is medically inadvisable might be to complete a nutritional counseling program.

 The full reward must be available upon completion of the alternative standard.
 This provision effectively transforms outcome-based programs into activity-based programs for those who need an alternative, ensuring that the reward is ultimately tied to participation in a health-promoting activity rather than the achievement of a specific, and potentially unattainable, health outcome.
 This nuanced approach allows for the use of health-contingent incentives while upholding the core principle of nondiscrimination that underpins all of these related statutes.